static-web-server/static-web-server/docs/content/features/windows-service.md

 #         SERVICE_START_NAME : LocalSystem
 ```

-Remember that alternatively you can also use the `services.msc` application if you prefer GUI service control.
+Remember that alternatively, you can also use the `services.msc` application if you prefer GUI service control.

 ### Start